luaveco/zabbix-docker/README.md

  ```

 ### Access Zabbix in a Web Browser
-1. Open a web browser and go to http://localhost:8080.
+1. Open a web browser and go to http://localhost or http://127.0.0.1
 2. Log in using the default username Admin and password zabbix.